Cwaterschoot/Interactivity_scoring/README.md

 To provide this, each message receives a cumulative log operator, which differs from the individual log as it increases when the argument is already present.
 Using this factor, repetition of a single reasoning weighs heavier towards the extreme, either echo chamber or opposition flood.
 This score is the difference between the opposition score (sum of opposition shares calculated on the cumulative log operators) and the echo score (sum of echo shares calculated on the cumulative log operators).

-Calculating the log operator for both the echo and opposition scores requires the cumulative count of the argument in each message at that point in time.
+Calculating the log operator for both the echo and opposition scores requires the cumulative count of the argument (j) in each message at that point in time.
 Simply put, this variable equals the n-th iteration of the particular argument represented in the sample at the order given in the dataframe.

 > Echo score